Physics-Based Learning for Robotic Environmental Sensing: Learning Flow Fields using a Mobile Robot

 from \eqref{eq:lineVar}, where $\beta_{j,0}$ and $\beta_{l,0}$ denote the nominal headings of the sensors in the global coordinate system.
 Similarly,

 and $\nabla y_v = a [ \cos \beta_l \ - \cos \beta_j ]^T$.
 Then,

-Note that equations \eqref{eq:instMeasU} and \eqref{eq:instMeasV} are linear in the instantaneous sensor readings.
-Thus, the contribution of sensor noise to uncertainty in the instantaneous velocity readings is independent of those readings and only depends on the robot heading $\beta$.
+Since equations \eqref{eq:instMeasU} and \eqref{eq:instMeasV} are linear in the instantaneous sensor readings, the contribution of flow sensor noise to the uncertainty in instantaneous velocity readings is independent of the sensor readings and only depends on the robot heading $\beta$.
+This also implies that Assumption \ref{assumption:noise} is valid as long as the flow sensor noise is normally distributed.

-Next, we consider uncertainty caused by localization error, i.e., error in the heading and position of the mobile robot.
-This error is due to structural and actuation imprecisions and can be partially compensated for by relying on motion capture systems to correct the nominal values; see Section \ref{sec:exp}.
-Specifically, let $\beta \sim \ccalN(\beta_0, \gamma^2_{\beta})$ denote the distribution of the robot heading around the nominal value $\beta_0$ obtained from a motion capture system.
+Next, we consider the uncertainty caused by localization error, i.e., error in the heading and position of the mobile robot.
+This error is due to structural and actuation imprecisions and can be partially compensated for by relying on motion capture systems to correct the nominal values; see Appendix \ref{app:hardware}.
+Let $\beta \sim \ccalN(\beta_0, \gamma^2_{\beta})$ denote the distribution of the robot heading around the nominal value $\beta_0$ obtained from a motion capture system.
 Note that $\beta_j = \beta + \beta_{j,r}$ where $\beta_{j,r}$ is the relative angle of sensor $j$ in the local coordinate system of the robot; the same is true for $\beta_l$.
 Then, from \eqref{eq:instMeasU} we have

 where the last equality holds from \eqref{eq:instMeasV}.
-Evaluating \eqref{eq:instMeasV} at the nominal values $s_{j,0}, s_{l,0}, \beta_{j,0}, \beta_{l,0}$ and using \eqref{eq:lineVar}, the contribution of the heading error to uncertainty in the measurement of the instantaneous first velocity component becomes
+Evaluating this expression at nominal values $s_{j,0}, s_{l,0}, \beta_{j,0}, \beta_{l,0}$ and using \eqref{eq:lineVar}, the contribution of the heading error to the uncertainty in the measurement of the instantaneous first velocity component is

 Following an argument similar to the derivation of \eqref{eq:varDecom}, we can obtain an expression for $\bbargamma_{u, \beta}^2(x)$.
-Then, noting from \eqref{eq:lineVar} that the contributions of independent sources of uncertainty, i.e., sensor and heading errors, to the variance of a measurement of the first mean velocity component are additive, we obtain an estimator for $\sigma_u^2(x)$ as
+Then, since from \eqref{eq:lineVar}, the contributions of independent sources of uncertainty, i.e., sensor and heading errors, are additive, we obtain an estimator for $\sigma_u^2(x)$ as

 where, $\hat{\var}[y_u(x)]$ is given by \eqref{eq:smpMvar} and $\bbargamma_{u, \beta}^2(x)$ can be obtained using an equation similar to \eqref{eq:varMean}.
 Note that unlike $\hat{\var}[y_u(x)]$ whose contribution to the uncertainty in $y_u(x)$ can be reduced by increasing the sample size $n$, the contribution of the heading error is independent of $n$ and can only be reduced by conducting multiple independent measurements.
-Similarly, for the second component of the velocity
+Similarly, for the second component of flow velocity

 Then using \eqref{eq:lineVar} and \eqref{eq:headingV}, we have

 and